iXioN/word_checker/README.md

     source bootstrap
     python word_checker

-you can pipi the mistake_generator with:
+you can pipe the mistake_generator with:

     python mistakes_generator | python word_checker
+or simple run the mistake generator:
+	python mistakes_generator

 Tests
 -------